gohugoio/hugo/content/tutorials/github_pages_blog.md

 The final step in creating the blog is to add some actual blog posts.
 To do this simply create one markdown file (with extension .md) for each new blog post.
 At the top of each file you should include a metadata section that tells Hugo some things about the post (see [docs](/content/front-matter)).
 For example, consider the yaml metadata section from the top of the file `/content/posts/newest.md` from the example repository

-{{% highlight yaml %}}
     ---
     title: "Just another sample post"
     date: "2014-03-29"
     description: "This should be a more useful description"
     categories:
         - "hugo"
         - "fun"
         - "test"
     ---
-{{% /highlight %}}

 The keys set in this section are the mandatory `title` and `date` as well as the optional `description` and `categories`.
 Each of these items is used throughout the templates found in the `/layouts` directory and gives Hugo information about the post from other pages in the website.